Flamenco Dancer. Teacher. Choreographer. NYC.

 KIDS FLAMENCO + FLAMENCO FOR SENIORS

 These specialized classes for children or seniors are catered to those with little to no experience with flamenco dance.
-Experienced dancers in other genres are welcome to join.
+Experienced dancers in other genres are welcome.
 They will obtain an in-depth experience of the Spanish art form and learn its history, culture, geography and vocabulary.
 Students will be exposed to flamenco’s basic dance concepts, learn choreography, be involved in the creative process.
 They are required to have proper dance attire and shoes for the class.
 Call or email for rates.

 Xianix Barrera Flamenco provides authentic and traditional flamenco performances of music and dance from southern Spain.
 Audiences will be clapping along to the strums of the guitar, be enchanted by the colorful costumes and rhythmic foot stomping of the dancers and find themselves under the spell of the singers transcending song by bringing Spain directly to you.